-Scent of a Woman (Fubo)
+Scent of a Woman (Peacock)

 (Fitzgerald) After seven prior Oscar nominations, Al Pacino finally got that golden statue in his leading role as an Army Ranger who’s blind.
 This film co-stars a pre-Robin Chris O’Donnell as a prep school student who has to look after Pacino’s Lt.
 Col. Frank Slade as a temporary job over Thanksgiving.